gsl-compiler/gslc/README.md

 ```bash
 iwr -useb https://raw.githubusercontent.com/politikl/gslc/main/install.ps1 | iex
 ```
-Then follow the instructions given by the compiler to add it to your bin and use it.
+Then follow the instructions given by the compiler to add it to your binaries and use!

 **Usage**
 **Translate shorthand:**